prakharsingh95/Model-vs-Model-Free-RL/README.md

       requires a core for evaluation

 Note that training the MDRNN requires that the VAE is well trained, and training the controller requires that both the VAE and MDRNN are well trained!
+It's important to retrain the VAE and MDRNN as the agent explores more of the environment.
+These three steps are looped in train.bash.

 ### Training DQN